AllenDowney/ThinkDSP/README.md

 ThinkDSP
 ========

-LaTeX source and Python code for "Think DSP: Digital Signal Processing in Python", by Allen B. Downey.
+LaTeX source and Python code for _Think DSP: Digital Signal Processing in Python_, by Allen B. Downey.

 The premise of this book (and the other books in the _Think X_ series) is that if you know how to program, you can use that skill to learn other things.
 I am writing this book because I think the conventional